kpadur/modelling-ht-and-defence/README.md

 ```
 ## Results
 Results will be saved to ```/results``` directory.
 Experiment 1 results are located in ```/results/exp1-results``` and experiment 2 results are located in ```/results/exp2-results```.

-Plots generated with R scripts using data generated during training are located in ```/results/plots```.

 Directory ```/regagent-parameters``` contains trained deep neural networks from experiment 1 that are used in experiment 2.